Supply chain management: Business-process integration

-Successful SCM requires a change from managing individual functions to integrating activities into key supply-chain processes.
+Successful SCM requires a change from managing individual functions to integrating activities into key supply chain processes.
 In an example scenario, a purchasing department places orders as its requirements become known.
 The marketing department, responding to customer demand, communicates with several distributors and retailers as it attempts to determine ways to satisfy this demand.
-Information shared between supply-chain partners can only be fully leveraged through business process integration, e.g., using Electronic data interchange.
+Information shared between supply chain partners can only be fully leveraged through business process integration, e.g., using electronic data interchange.

-Supply-chain business-process integration involves collaborative work between buyers and suppliers, joint product development, common systems, and shared information.
+Supply chain business process integration involves collaborative work between buyers and suppliers, joint product development, common systems, and shared information.
 According to Lambert and Cooper (2000), operating an integrated supply chain requires a continuous information flow.
 However, in many companies, management has concluded that optimizing product flows cannot be accomplished without implementing a process approach.
-The key supply-chain processes stated by Lambert (2004) are:
+The key supply chain processes as stated by Lambert (2004) are: